Addigy Identity Settings Explained

 Let's take a deeper dive into the Addigy Identity Settings available on the Policy Integration Panel.

 Identity provider - This option allows you as an Admin to pick the desired Identity Provider that end users on these machines will authenticate against.
 This also determines which Addigy Identity Settings become available to you.
-Currently we only support Okta, but plan on explaining on our catalog of Identity provider.

 Block Setup Assistant while service is getting configured - This setting makes sure that when we are deploying Addigy Identity via Automated Device Enrollment that the deployment complies with the Await Device Configuration option.
 This will hold the end user on the enrollment screen until Addigy Identity has been fully deployed.
 This prevents the end user from reaching the login window before Addigy Identity is deployed and ready to handle their authentication